Dr. Jerome Kassirer M.D. ’50

 Aaron Bartley '93

 Co-founder of the Harvard Living Wage Campaign, which advocated on behalf of more than 2,000 of the university’s service workers.
 The campaign resulted in $10 million in annual wage and benefit increases for the workers it represented.
-Executive director and co-founder of PUSH Buffalo which has aggressively helped to stabilize and revitalize housing and neighborhoods in Buffalo.
+Former executive director and co-founder of PUSH Buffalo which aggressively helped to stabilize and revitalize housing and neighborhoods in Buffalo.

 Jake Halpern '93

 Noted author and regular contributor to the New Yorker, Outside, The New York Times, The New Republic, Boston Magazine Online, and NPR’s All Things Considered.
 Halpern’s most recent books are the Dormia fantasy fiction series which have drawn national acclaim and the American Library Association called, “The next Harry Potter series.”
 Halpern is a fellow at his alma mater, Yale University, where he teaches journalism.

 Associate Professor at the University of Rochester and Superintendent of Schools: Educational Partnership Organization at the University at Rochester in Rochester, NY.